Milton, Massachusetts: After American independence

 The Granite Railway passed from granite quarries in Quincy to the wharf of Milton on the Neponset River, beginning in 1826.
 It is often called the first commercial railroad in the United States, as it was the first chartered railway to evolve into a common carrier without an intervening closure.
 A centennial historic plaque from 1926 and an original switch frog and section of track from the railway can be found in the gardens on top of the Southeast Expressway (Interstate 93) as it passes under East Milton Square.
 The frog had been displayed at the Chicago World's Fair in 1893.

 East Milton Square developed as a direct result of the Granite Railway.
-Quincy granite was seen as of remarkably high quality, and there was an incredibly high demand for it not only in Boston but abroad.
+Quincy granite was seen as of remarkable quality, and there was a high demand for it not only in Boston but abroad.
 Four sheds in East Milton were used to dress the raw granite stone prior to it being brought by rail to the wharf for transfer to boats to send the stones to the Port of Boston to be sent abroad.
 East Milton Square was originally termed the "Railway Village" and a train station was located there after 1871 when the Granite Railway became a passenger line of the Old Colony Railroad.
 The Blue Bell Tavern, which was also a hotel, served as the headquarters of the Granite Railway and it was later named the Russell House.
 It was located on the site of the current United States Post Office in East Milton Square.